Zeno and the Stoics

 The "sage," in contrast to the fool, does not have these false beliefs.
 He knows that the good does not apply to the world insofar as he eats when he is hungry, regains his health when he is sick, and generally gets the ends he pursues.
 So, because he does not attribute a value to these things they do not possess, he is not distressed if they are not part of his life.

 The sage is not omniscient, but he knows that nature would not be rational if human beings generally did not eat when they were hungry, recover when they were ill, and so on.
 He knows, then, that he should to try to regain his health if he falls ill, but his impulse is not excessive because he does not attribute a value to his health it does not possess.
-Nor is not upset if he does not recover.
+Nor is he upset if he does not recover.
 He realizes that recovering in his circumstances is not part of the rationality in nature and hence is not an outcome he has reason to pursue.

 The Stoics think the sage experiences a satisfaction the rest of us fools do not.
 We enslave ourselves with false beliefs about what is good and what is bad.
 Our lives as a result are filled with worry about whether we will get what we think is good and avoid what we think is bad, and we are distressed and unhappy when we fail to achieve or avoid these things.